 There's a saying, "what gets measured gets done."
 To make sure your IT strategy is taking your business where it needs to go, define a set of KPIs (key performance metrics) so you can measure its effectiveness.

 Depending on the nature and focus of each component, there will be different key metrics.
 E.g., measurement of agility, project delivery time, customer and employee satisfaction, marketing and sales ROI, capacity utilization, service-level indicators (e.g., the number of help desk calls,) etc.

 7. Obtain Leadership Buy-in and Validate Budget

 After getting everyone excited about the grand plan, you need to secure support from the business leaders and executives, along with a sufficient budget to execute the strategy.

 Prepare a data-driven projection on the ROI of the IT initiatives to get senior executives on board.
 You should also drill down to the nuts and bolts to make sure you have all the contingencies covered so you can line up the right financial support.

 8. Identify the Right Resources

 While most companies already have an IT team, it's typically tasked with the day-to-day maintenance of the IT systems.
 Resources are often stretched when the team has to tackle additional IT projects and long-term technology decisions such as digital transformation.

-It's important to review your project plan with an IT consulting firm and make sure you have sufficient personnel with the right expertise to support both new IT initiatives and ongoing operations.
+It's important to review your project plan with an IT managed service provider and make sure you have sufficient personnel with the right expertise to support both new IT initiatives and ongoing operations.
 This will give you the overall competitive advantage you need!

 Your IT team is a valuable resource and has the institutional knowledge to lead your IT strategy.
 However, at critical stages of designing and implementing such a strategy, your team will need additional support from a consulting service, either on fine-tuning your IT strategy or off-loading the day-to-day operation so they can focus on the high-level objectives and initiatives.